Think your driver’s license is enough to get you through airport security in the United States and onto your domestic flight?

 To get a REAL ID-compliant state driver’s license, the US Department of Homeland Security requires applicants provide documentation showing their full legal name, their date of birth, their Social Security Number, two proofs of address of principal residence and lawful status.
 (States may impose more requirements.)

-No REAL ID, no clearing security
+No REAL ID, no flying

 If you can’t produce acceptable identification, your US airport’s Transportation Security Administration (TSA) checkpoint will not clear you for flight.